thisisalimir/E-commerce-Theme-Shop/README.md

 # Coalition-Technologies-Test

-This is test Project By Coalition-Technologies[http://coalitiontechnologies.com]
+This is test Project For Coalition-Technologies[http://coalitiontechnologies.com]